 - You may also receive medicines to help prevent possible allergic reactions to the injection.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have heart disease, lung disease, breathing problems, or an increased volume of fluid in the body.
-Tell your doctor if you snore or if you have sleep apnea.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have heart disease or lung disease.
+Tell your doctor if you snore or have sleep apnea.

-- This medicine may cause headaches and skin reactions, such as a rash or itching, while you are receiving the injection or within 24 hours after you receive it.
-Check with your doctor or nurse right away if you or your child have any of these symptoms.
+- This medicine may cause headaches and skin reactions, such as a rash or itching while you are receiving the injection or within 24 hours after you receive it.
+Check with your health caregiver right away if you have any of these symptoms.

 - This medicine can cause fever and allergic-type reactions.
-You or your child will receive medicines to prevent these side effects, and that medicine may make you drowsy.
-Avoid driving, using machines, or doing anything else that could be dangerous if you are not alert.
+You will receive medicines to prevent these side effects, and that medicine may make you drowsy.
+Avoid driving, using machines, or doing anything else that could be dangerous until you know how this medicine affects you.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Back pain, trouble moving arms or legs, loss of bladder or bowel control